-You can schedule remediation for all hosts or all virtual machines in a container object from the vSphere inventory.
-You can perform scheduled orchestrated upgrades of the hosts or virtual machines in a selected container object.
+You can schedule a remediation for all hosts or all virtual machines in a container object in the vSphere inventory.
+You can perform scheduled upgrades of the hosts or virtual machines in a selected container object.

-To schedule remediation, you must specify a time for the remediation process on the Schedule page of the Remediate wizard.
+To schedule remediation, you must specify a time for the remediation process.

-You cannot edit existing scheduled remediation tasks.
-You can remove a scheduled remediation task and create a new one in its place.
+You cannot edit existing scheduled remediation tasks, but you can remove a scheduled remediation task and create a new one.

-If your vCenter Server system is part of a connected group in vCenter Linked Mode, and you have installed and registered more than one Update Manager instance, you can create scheduled tasks for each Update Manager instance.
-Scheduled tasks you create are specific only to the Update Manager instance you specify and are not propagated to the other instances in the group.
-From the navigation bar, you can specify an Update Manager instance by selecting the name of the vCenter Server system with which the Update Manager instance is registered.
+If your vCenter Server system is connected to another vCenter Server by a common vCenter Single Sign-On domain, and if you have installed and registered more than one Update Manager instances, you can create scheduled tasks for each vCenter Server instance.
+The scheduled tasks that you create are specific only to the Update Manager instance that you specify.
+Scheduled tasks are not propagated to the other Update Manager instances in the vCenter Single Sign-On domain.